chihacknight/chihacknight.org/_posts/events/2017-11-07-assessing-chicagos-large-lot-program.md

   - events
 links:
 title: "Assessing Chicago’s Large Lot Program"
-description: "Established in 2014, the City of Chicago’s Large Lot Program enables the purchase vacant lots for $1 each by residents who own property on the same block.
+description: "The City of Chicago’s Large Lot Program enables the purchase vacant lots for $1 each by residents who own property on the same block.
 What benefits and costs do these lots have for new owners?
-What physical changes are made to the lots as a result of purchase and how does lot condition change over time?
-To answer these questions, Paul Gobster from the USDA Forest Service and William Stewart from the University of Illinois Urbana-Champaign will share their research on two areas on the South and West sides of the city with high rates of land vacancy: Greater Englewood and East Garfield Park."
+What physical changes are made to the lots?
+To answer these questions, Paul Gobster from the USDA Forest Service and William Stewart from the University of Illinois Urbana-Champaign will share their research on two areas on the South and West sides of the city with high rates of land vacancy."
 speakers:
  - Demond Drummer, CoderSpace
  - Jeanne Chandler, City of Chicago